tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 everything (including errors) is a value as equal instead of side effects like exceptions.

+#### Trying to Refactor Try Catch

+As vastly demonstrated previously, the more we refactor imperative code, the more declarative and functional it gets, by seeking for simpler and more informed approaches.

+Some languages have the imperative stance by nature, but is clear how functional is **the guide** to make them better in all directions.

+When *trying to refactor `try`-`catch`* we found that, for example, `try`-expressions were the next step after plain old imperative `try`-`catch` blocks, but then, this actually ends up converging to declarative functional programming and leaving alternative paradigms all the way behind.

 #### Throwing Try Catch and Heterogeneous Away

 There's no reason to use a heterogeneous workaround that **differentiates